AlanRicardoBarbosa/client_tcp_c/README.md

 - This code is provided as-is for educational purposes.
 Feel free to modify and use it as needed.

 # Simple TCP server

+I'll work on it later.
+Be patient.

+# Simple TCP CONNECTION

+Heres is the same. xD